 I am still meandering through this artistic journey of creating and teaching, as both rejuvenate and inspire me at every turn.

 Nan Park-Rumbaugh has been a faculty member with the Center for Art Education since 2004.
 She received a bachelor's degree in Fine Arts from Haverford College in Pennsylvania in 1994, and graduated summa cum laude with a master's degree in art education from Syracuse University in 1997.
 Over the past decade, she has taught high school and middle school art in upstate New York and Baltimore, and has been closely involved with the Young People's Studios program at MICA, as instructor since 2000, and more recently as Director.
 She has been an art educator in a diverse array of settings, from museums to public classrooms, and from early childhood art through adult, since 1995.
-She is currently a faculty member in the Master of Art in Teaching program at MICA, team-teaching the internship program and supervising student teachers.
+She is currently a faculty member in the Master of Art in Teaching program at MICA, team-teaching the internship program and serves as the Coordinator of Student Teaching.

 In addition to being an artist and teacher, Nan has been a curriculum writer, a computer technology and graphics teacher, and a distance running coach.
 She is an avid reader, runner/marathoner, and writer.